 Processing Cardboard in a Hammer Mill

 At the time I only had access to hammer mill for raw material size reduction.
 So first I ripped the cardboard into strips and fed it into the hammer mill.
-After just a couple of minutes of processing material, it became apprently this was not like processing any other biomass material.
+After just a couple of minutes of processing material, it became apparent this was not like processing any other biomass material.
 The cardboard that came from the hammer mill was not in small 5mm particles, it was more like candyfloss!

-Separate Staples from the Raw Material
+Separate Staples From The Raw Material

 Much of the waste will contain staples.
 To avoid damage to the pellet mill it’s very important that you are separate out this metal contamination.
 On a small scale, you can sort through the raw material before it is fed into the hammer mill and rip out the staples.
-However, in a commercial operation thats not viable.
+However, in a commercial operation that’s not viable.
 In that case, an electromagnet should be used before the pellet mill.
 This will take out the staples before the material enters the pellet mill.

-Alternatives to using a Hammer Mill when Making Cardboard Pellets?
+Alternatives To Using a Hammer Mill When Making Cardboard Pellets?

 Ideally, if you’re going to try and make cardboard pellets you want to get hold of a cross-cutting shredder.
-A shredder which can crosscut the cardboard into 5mmx5mm squares would be perfect for feeding into the pellet mill.
+A shredder which can crosscut the cardboard into 5mm x 5mm squares would be perfect for feeding into the pellet mill.
 However, there are very few crosscutting shredders of a suitable size to process cardboard sheets.
 Hence why I’m not able to recommend any such products.
 However, if you are able to find such a cross-cutting shredder, its a much better option than a hammer mill when it comes to making cardboard pellets.

-How does Cardboard Perform in the Pellet Mill?
+How Does Cardboard Perform in the Pellet Mill?

 Cardboard in the pellet mill actually performs pretty well.
 It’s possible to produce high-density cardboard pellets with no additional pellet binders.
 However, the moisture content of the material is far too low in most cases for pellets to form.
-Therefore enough water needs to be added to get the cardboard to between 12-15% moisture content to produce the best pellets.
+Therefore enough water needs to be added to get the material to between 12-15% moisture content to produce the best pellets.

 I’ve tried making cardboard in both flat die and ring die pellet mills.
 Milled or shredded cardboard is quite a light material, it doesn’t flow well through transfer augers.
 Therefore this is actually a scenario where a simple flat die pellet mill can actually perform better than a ring die pellet mill for making cardboard pellets.

-What are the various uses for Cardboard Pellets?
+What Are The Various Uses for Cardboard Pellets?

 The two main uses are as either fuel or animal bedding.
 However, it’s important to note that when used as fuel pellets the ash content could be as high as 7-10%.
 Many pellet burners can only deal with wood pellets up to a 1% ash content.
 For instance, the pellets would not work in a simple portable pellet stove.
 So clearly, the market for fuel pellets is limited.

-Really, the best market for cardboard pellets is animal bedding or for litter boxes.
+Really, the best market for cardboard pellets is animal bedding or for cat litter boxes.
 In this scenario, the high ash content that the pellets produce is not an issue.
 I hope you found this post interesting, please visit the home page for the various other posts I’ve made on making, burning and using pellets.